Historical Foundation: 1971 Liberation War

 Despite the Bangkok meeting, India-Bangladesh relations remained under strain through the remainder of 2025.
 Key friction points:

-- Hasina extradition: Bangladesh's International Crimes Tribunal convicted Hasina in absentia (December 2025) and sought her extradition; India has not responded formally and Hasina remains on Indian soil.
+- Hasina extradition: Bangladesh's International Crimes Tribunal sentenced Hasina to death in absentia (November 17, 2025) for crimes against humanity relating to the 2024 crackdown (UN estimated ~1,400 killed); separately sentenced to 21 years in a land-grab case (November 27, 2025); Dhaka formally sought her extradition but India has not responded and Hasina remains on Indian soil as of mid-2026.

 - Minority attacks: Reports of continued attacks on Hindu minorities and temples continued to arrive from Bangladesh through 2025, prompting formal Indian protests.